 Even if the SSA determines that you meet the agency's medical definition of disability, you'll need to meet some preliminary eligibility criteria in order to legally receive benefits.

-If you're applying for Social Security Disability Insurance (SSDI), you must have enough work credits—determined by how much you've earned and paid in taxes when you worked in the past—to be covered ("currently insured") under the program.
+If you're applying for Social Security Disability Insurance (SSDI), you must have enough work credits—determined by how much you've earned and paid in taxes—to be covered ("currently insured") under the program.

 If you're applying for Supplemental Security Income (SSI), you don't need a qualifying work history, but you do need to meet the program's low earning and asset thresholds.

-Both SSDI and SSI eligibility standards require you to have earned less than the substantial gainful activity amount—about $1,550 per month—for at least 12 months in order to qualify.
+Both SSDI and SSI eligibility standards require you to have earned less than the substantial gainful activity amount—about $1,550 per month—for at least twelve months in order to qualify.

 You can start your application for disability benefits in several ways: